Wednesday 31 July 1940

 One problem with that reasoning, however, is that German estimates of RAF losses tend to be much higher than the reality - though the reverse often is true as well.
 This builds a false impression within the Luftwaffe that it is doing better in the battle than it actually is.
 The Germans, of course, notice the Royal Navy's withdrawal of destroyers from Dover Harbor, and this reinforces their misplaced over-confidence.

-German raider Pinguin sinks 5358 ton British freighter Domingo de Larringa in the South Atlantic.
-There are 30 crew taken prisoner, 8 crew perish.
+German raider Pinguin sinks 5358-ton British freighter Domingo de Larringa in the South Atlantic.
+Thirty crew are taken as prisoners while 8 crew perish.

 Norwegian 1298 ton freighter Stalheim hits a mine and sinks in the Bristol Channel.